RESEARCH GRANTS IN THE ARTS: Program Description

 The selection process for Research Grants in the Arts is rigorous and highly competitive.
 In recent years, the application success rate has ranged from 31% to 38%.
 Prior to submitting an application, applicants should consider whether their project is a good fit for the program.

 Projects and Research Methods

-As in previous years, we welcome applications from diverse research fields (e.g., economics; psychology; education; sociology; medicine, health, and therapy; communications; business administration; urban and regional planning).
-We expect our total awards portfolio to be diverse in terms of geographical distribution, the artistic and research fields or disciplines involved, and the research topics proposed.
-We also expect our portfolio to reflect an array of study design characteristics.
+We welcome applications from diverse research fields (e.g., economics; psychology; education; sociology; medicine, health, and therapy; communications; business administration; urban and regional planning).
+We expect the funded projects will be diverse in terms of geographical distribution, the artistic and research fields or disciplines involved, and the research topics proposed.
+We also expect the projects to reflect an array of study designs.

-Accordingly, applicants may propose research projects drawing from a range of study design types.
+Accordingly, applicants may propose research projects drawing from a range of study designs.
 In recent years, the NEA has supported a growing cohort of studies that hypothesize a cause-effect relationship between the arts and key outcomes of interest (e.g., in health, education, or the economy).
 For projects seeking to explore causal claims about the arts, experimental approaches (e.g., randomized controlled trials) are generally preferred.
-Where experimental approaches are not feasible, then high-quality, quasi-experimental design studies offer an attractive alternative for impact studies about the arts.
+Where experimental approaches are not feasible, then high-quality, quasi-experimental study designs offer an attractive alternative for impact studies about the arts.

-In many cases, however, other or different study design characteristics will be preferable.
+In many cases, however, other or different study designs will be preferable.
 These designs may include, but are not limited to, case studies, complex surveys, mixed methods, and meta-analyses.
-In particular, we encourage community-based participatory research approaches where warranted by the research objective.
+In particular, we encourage community-based participatory research approaches, where warranted by the research objective.
 Program evaluations also are eligible for funding.